 We adhere to the guidelines of the Advertising Standards Authority’s (external link) advertising codes of practice.
 Scheduling our advertisements at appropriate times is important because of the graphic and highly emotive nature of many of our advertisements.
 This is especially important where children are concerned.
 The Commercials Approvals Bureau has the task of classifying road safety advertisements and recommending appropriate screening times.

-The advertising and enforcement campaign links road safety advertising to police enforcement.
-While an advertising campaign can affect public awareness and attitudes and influence behaviour change, advertising alone does not result in reduced crashes, deaths or serious injuries – it has never claimed to.
-Crash reductions are the result of many factors including levels of enforcement, safer vehicles, safer roads, increased public awareness and safer driving behaviour.
+The overall advertising programme is primarily in place to support and justify police enforcement.
+While an advertising campaign can affect public awareness and attitudes and influence behaviour change, advertising alone does not result in reduced crashes, deaths or serious injuries.
+Crash reductions are the result of many factors including a combination of engineering, enforcement, legislation, advertising, education and community interventions.
 Accordingly our campaign supports enforcement activities to help contribute to an overall reduction in crashes, deaths and serious injuries.

 Our advertising is thoroughly tested with the target audience before it is produced and is then constantly tracked and monitored to ensure that it’s achieving its objectives.

 Estimates of the total cost of road deaths to New Zealand society is around $3.8 billion each year.
 This figure is reached by measuring the costs of all damages resulting from road crashes (external link) .